The Created angel Chronicles, book One

 “No. If you want to assign a familial role to us, it would be brother and sister,” he said, and I unclenched my fists.
 I did not need to hit either of them.
 It was hard to let it go because I really wanted to.

 “Why didn’t you just come down here in the first place, Mike?”
 Miller asked, being a bit informal for my tastes.
-Why did Michael know this bully?
+How did Michael know this bully?
 It made no sense.

 “Sergeant, I can’t come down every time you have a case like this.
 I have to delegate, and I decided that Marshal Tenebrae was the right fit for the job,” Michael explained.
 I crossed my arms over my ample breasts.
 I despised that even in the shorter form I couldn’t get them any smaller.
 I cleared my throat as Miller opened his mouth to speak.